blcmill/06-Checkers-AI/README.md

+# Checkers Blake Miller

+This is my implementation of Checkers.
+Hopefully it works! (-:

 # 06-Checkers

 Let's play a game of checkers!
 This is the fifth programming assignment for ILS-Z399.
 The requirements for this assignment are as follows: